-Björn Borg is currently represented in around 20 markets, of which Sweden, the Netherlands, Norway, Belgium, Denmark and Finland are the largest, in that order.
+Björn Borg is currently represented in around 20 markets, the largest of which are Sweden, the Netherlands, Finland, Germany, Belgium, Norway and Denmark, in that order.

 The brand was launched in the Norwegian market in the early 1990s.
-Norway today accounts for 11 percent of total brand sales.
-Products are sold through about 550 retailers around the country and in six Björn Borg stores.
+Norway today accounts for 5 percent of total brand sales.
+Products are sold through about 620 retailers around the country and in three Björn Borg stores.
 All product groups are represented in Norway.
-Brand sales in the Norwegian market rose year-on-year.
+Brand sales in the Norwegian market decreased 21 percent year-over-year.

-Björn Borg was launched in Denmark in 1992, and today it accounts for 9 percent of total brand sales.
-Björn Borg products are sold exclusively through around 680 external retailers.
+Björn Borg was launched in Denmark in 1992 and today it accounts for 4 percent of total brand sales.
+Björn Borg products are sold exclusively through around 480 external retailers.
 There are currently no Björn Borg stores in the country.
 Every product area is represented in Denmark.
-In 2015 brand sales declined significantly compared with 2014.
+In 2020, brand sales decreased 36 percent compared with 2019.

 Smaller markets include England and a number of other markets such as Switzerland, the US, Slovenia, France and Canada.

 Björn Borg was established in England in 2006 through a launch at the department store Selfridges in London.
 In 2011, Björn Borg started its own operations together with a local partner after the previous distributor was terminated.
 Distribution has since been broadened to include several other well-known retailers such as Harrods, John Lewis and House of Fraser, at the same time that more categories have been added such as sports apparel.
 In addition to external retailers, Björn Borg had its own factory outlet in England until September 2020, after which the store was closed.
 Brand sales in England decreased 27 percent in 2020 and accounted for 3 percent of total brand sales.